-Everyone’s bucket list can be a little different, but these summer bucket list ideas should hopefully be enough to get you started with creating your own!
-There are tons of fun things to choose from!
+Everyone’s bucket list can be a little different, but these summer bucket list ideas should hopefully be enough to get you started with creating your own summer checklist!
+There are tons of fun things to choose from whether you’re making a list with kids, teens, or even just on your own!

 - Have a water fight